 There are some potting mixes on the market that contain fertilizer to increase their nutrient content.
 Generally, though, potting mix contains various ingredients to boost soil drainage and aeration, such as peat moss, bark, vermiculite, and perlite.

-Potting soil is quite dense, which is usually as a result of how it contains compost.
+Potting soil is quite dense, which is usually a result of how it contains compost.
 By comparison, potting mix is designed to be light and fluffy.
 This encourages greater air circulation and water retention in containers.

 Potting soil can contain various ingredients that can damage plants, such as weed seeds and pathogens.
 This is as a result of how it contains dirt.